SaintCode-Bootcamp/SaintCodeApp/README.md

 ## Deploy

-Done by Github Actions to http://saintcodeapp.ru/
+Done by Github Actions to saintcodeapp.ru